daniel-hampton/mcio/tutorials/getting-started-with-python/index.md

 version python with Anaconda by creating a clean **virtual environment**, which we will discuss briefly later.

-The downside is that the installation file is large and make take a little longer to install.
+The downside is the installation file is large and make take a little longer to install.

 The key packages and software this includes that make getting started easier